johanaarstein/dotlottie-player/README.md

 **`snapshot(download?: boolean) => string`**

 Snapshot the current frame as SVG.
-If 'download' argument is boolean true, then a download is triggered in browser.
+If 'download' is set to true, a download is triggered in the browser.

 #### Returns